cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 * Re-position the added fields: Before Shipping Form, After Shipping Form, Before Billing Form, After Billing Form or After Order Notes
 * **Insert Notice:** Before Customer Address Fields and Before Order Summary on checkout page.

-= Change of Plugin ownership =

-11/03/2016 marks a change of ownership of WooCommerce Checkout Manager from Emark to visser who will be responsible for resolving critical Plugin issues and ensuring the Plugin meets WordPress security and coding standards in the form of regular Plugin updates.

 == Installation ==

 = Minimum Requirements =